 If you don’t see your favorite on the ballot, simply use the field at the bottom of the category submit a nomination.

 Great businesses and destinations can be found in all directions from Morgantown, so we consider nominees that are based outside Morgantown on a case-by-case basis.
 In categories for which there are a limited number of legitimate participants in town and for which it’s common for residents to drive to a nearby county in search of a unique item, a hard-to-find service, or a special deal, our editorial board considers nominations from nearby counties.
 We also allow businesses that are based outside of town but who regularly service the area.
 We know some people don’t think our Best of Morgantown contest should include out-of-towners, but we say competition is a good thing—may the best contender win!

 Can chain stores and franchises be nominated, or is it only for locals?

 While we love to see our hometown businesses shine, some categories just don’t have many locally owned businesses.
 It’s up to the voters to say what they support: Do they like the broad selection and hard-negotiated prices that big corporations can offer?
 Or do they prefer the individual expertise and personalized service we get from a neighborhood business?
 We’re happy to say that, over time, we’ve seen more local businesses nominated in nearly every category.

 Why is my nomination not showing up on the ballot?

 Your nomination will be checked by the site’s administrators within 48 hours.
 After approval, your nomination will show up on the nomination ballot.
-Even if your nomination is not visible, the system will capture each nomination that is received and it will be counted towards the total nominations/votes.
+Even if your nomination is not visible, the system will capture each nomination that is received and it will be counted toward the total nominations or votes.

 My name or address is showing up incorrectly on the ballot.
 What should I do?